kgashok/WordClusters/Writings/misc/backToBasics.md

   - a sense of rhythm

 ---
-##Vision, consistent effort and Grace.
+##Vision, Consistent effort and Grace.
+ - Amma's sayings

 ---
 #Success is all yours.